 Jill Weisenberger (MS, RDN, CDCES, CHWC, FAND, and Author of Prediabetes: A Complete Guide) says, “I always recommend avoiding sugary drinks like sodas and teas.
 They are linked to an increased risk of prediabetes and type 2 diabetes.
 I’m a big fan of a Mediterranean-style diet to dial back prediabetes.
 I also recommend low glycemic index foods like oats and barley because they have the fiber called beta-glucan, which helps improve insulin sensitivity.”
 Diana Gariglio-Clelland (RD, Certified Diabetes Care & Education Specialist) advises limiting sugar-sweetened beverages, refined carbs like sweets, white bread, etc., and focusing on whole foods instead of overly-processed foods that are low in fiber and nutrients.

 Keeping the experts’ recommendations in mind, here’s a downloadable list of foods to eat and avoid if you have prediabetes.

 Weisenberger also reminds us not to overeat.
 She says, “Reducing your food intake will lessen insulin resistance even without large amounts of weight loss.
 For those people who are overweight or obese , I recommend aiming to lose 5-7% of your starting weight.”
 Also, practice portion control to get maximum benefits.
 Also don’t eat when not hungry and eat when you are.
 Listen to your body.
-But if you are not sure how to design your diet, here’s a sample prediabetes diet chart to get you started.
+But if you are not sure how to design your diet, here’s a sample diet chart and a 7-day meal plan for prediabetes to get you started.
 Take a look!

 Sample Prediabetes Diet Chart